reshufflehq/reshuffle-asana-connector/README.md

 })
 ```

-The webhook will automatically set up for you on app.start().
+Required webhooks will be automatically set up for you on app.start().
-It will use the existing webhook if already registered for your base URL
+It uses existing webhooks when ti finds one already registered with the same base URL / workspace ID.

 #### Connector events